Lay it to Heart

 Jesus often referred to God's word.
 Sometimes he used the phrase "it is written".
 Jesus relied upon the authority of the Bible.
 We should, too.

-Trust in Prayer
+Trust in prayer

 When Jesus faced the biggest challenge, His crucifixion, what did He do?
 He prayed in Gethsemane.
 Matthew 26:42 asys, "He went away again the second time, and prayed, saying, O my Father, if this cup may not pass away from me, except I drink it, thy will be done.